 You must have an active license for the TestComplete Mobile module.

-Your Android device (or virtual machine), the Android application under test and TestComplete must be prepared for testing as it is described in the topics of the Preparing for Testing Android Applications section.
+Your Android device (or virtual machine), the Android application under test and TestComplete must be prepared for testing as it is described in the topics of the Preparing for Testing Android Applications (Legacy) section.

 The control’s class name must be specified in the Android Controls | Web view group of your project’s Object Mapping options.
 By default, this group contains the following item: